carlalbc/URPP_tutorials/Productivity_tools_GNUdatamash.md

 We will next work with a GTF file, the format is as follows (extracted from Ensembl):

 ---------------------
-1. **seqname** - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
-Important note: the seqname must be one used within Ensembl, i.e. a standard chromosome name or an Ensembl identifier such as a scaffold ID, without any additional content such as species or assembly.
-See the example GFF output below.
+- **seqname** - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
-2. **source** - name of the program that generated this feature, or the data source (database or project name)
+- **source** - name of the program that generated this feature, or the data source (database or project name)
-3. **feature** - feature type name, e.g. Gene, Variation, Similarity
+- **feature** - feature type name, e.g. Gene, Variation, Similarity
-4.  **start** - Start position of the feature, with sequence numbering starting at 1.
+-  **start** - Start position of the feature, with sequence numbering starting at 1.
-5.  **end** - End position of the feature, with sequence numbering starting at 1.
+-  **end** - End position of the feature, with sequence numbering starting at 1.
-6.  **score** - A floating point value.
+-  **score** - A floating point value.
-7. **strand** - defined as + (forward) or - (reverse).
+- **strand** - defined as + (forward) or - (reverse).
-8. **frame** - One of '0', '1' or '2'.
+- **frame** - One of '0', '1' or '2'.
 '0' indicates that the first base of the feature is the first base of a codon, '1' that the second base is the first base of a codon, and so on..
-9. **attribute** - A semicolon-separated list of tag-value pairs, providing additional information about each feature.
+- **attribute** - A semicolon-separated list of tag-value pairs, providing additional information about each feature.
 ---------------------

 With that in mind let's start practicing! :octocat: